 Be the first to leave a review.

 PowWeb was established in 1999.
 They are developed by the same company that is owned by Fatcow, Dot5Hosting, Hostgator, and Apollo Hosting.
-They are an EIG (Endurance Internet Group) owned company.
+They are an EIG (Endurance International Group) owned company.
 A lot of small businesses are reluctant to go with PowWeb.
 Unfortunately, I made the mistake of reviewing them many years ago.
 At that time I had nothing but kind words to say about them.
-Boy has times changed!
-However, as this PowWeb review will clearly show I have removed them from recommended to a service.
+Boy have times changed!
 I now longer recommend them.

 Why the switch and why do I no longer recommend PowWeb?